 Importantly, companies must pay attention to whether particular team members are flagging certain problems and be prepared to make changes based on this.
 Discussing issues isn’t enough - lip service won’t help those who are in need of company change.
 Develop effective processes for raising problems, let those affected shape the dialogue and then action meaningful change.
 Staff who feel unsafe will inevitably leave, but for those who see and experience tangible improvements, retention is far more likely.

 Meetings are times when decisions are made, ideas shared and teams bonded, so they’re crucial to most working days.
-Meetings can be optimised in order to really boost a sense of inclusion amongst team members.
+Virtual or hybrid meetings can be optimised in order to really boost a sense of inclusion amongst team members.
 If it’s appropriate, invite various members of different stakeholding teams to meetings rather than the same selection of team leaders all the time.
 Similarly, if remote workers are part of your team, make sure they’re given the opportunity to participate too.
 Team members in different time zones will appreciate the chance to share their ideas and contribute to planning, so if possible take this into account when scheduling meetings.

 Additionally, consider how different types of people work, and try to design meetings around this.
 Introverted team members may struggle with being ‘put on the spot’ to share ideas off-the-cuff in a high-pressure meeting environment.
 Distribute meeting notes beforehand so that colleagues who need a bit of thinking time can prepare what they’d like to say or contribute and use an anonymous Q&A app so there is no fear of judgement when sharing ideas or asking questions.